The-Known-Galaxy/archives/jedi/sentient_species/filar_nitzan/filar_nitzan.md

 Vacander was a well known Galactic Republic spy who consistently pried into Rebel Alliance operations.
 Interactions with this Filar-Nitzan specifically, and others found in the galaxy are always described as horrific and traumatic.

-This stereotype has not actually been confirmed since the very appearance of a Filar-Nitzan is scary, but itís not proven whether or not theyíre actually violent creatures.
+This stereotype has not actually been confirmed since the very appearance of a Filar-Nitzan is scary, but it‚Äôs not proven whether or not they‚Äôre actually violent creatures.

 In later years, many Filar-Nitzan could be found on Keyorin in the Outer Rim Territories.

 # Section 3

 In conclusion, these are a very rare and very misunderstood species.
 We have much to learn and study before we can understand their true nature.
 The Jedi should consider contacting one and discovering if they can be force-sensitive, since this would make an exceedingly powerful Jedi and a notable asset to the Republic.